With knowledge, you will be empowered to take action to take care of yourself and your loved ones. The more information you have, the easier it gets.

 The ABCs of Viral Hepatitis

 Hepatitis means “inflammation” of the liver.
-It can be caused by injury, bacteria, viruses or medication.
+It is usually caused by infections (bacteria or viruses), medication, alcohol or metabolic disorders (e.g. fatty liver).
 Viral hepatitis is caused by viruses.

 There are currently 5 viruses identified (Hep A, B, C, D and E) that specifically attack the liver and cause “viral hepatitis” or inflammation of the liver due to a virus.
 All of the hepatitis viruses cause a new or “acute” infection.
 But only the Hepatitis B and Hepatitis C viruses can result in a “chronic” infection that increases the risk of a person developing cirrhosis, liver failure or liver cancer.